 The cross had a sort of ledge built into it below the feet that the crucified would intermittently push up on.
 This was to raise themselves a few inches in order to take a breath of air into their collapsing lungs.

 Typically, a victim’s legs were broken after they would hang for so long.
 Then they would suffocate and drown in the blood that filled their lungs.

 This is where we find Jesus one dark Friday afternoon.

-Suggested resources supporting the resurrection of Jesus Christ
+Here are some suggested resources supporting the resurrection of Jesus Christ:

 Products from Amazon.com